 Financial education is the first line of defense for active duty members and their families.
 There are many things to organize before deployment.
-Whether you are rapidly deployed or have some time to plan, the following tips will help you and your family:

 1. Build an Emergency Savings Fund